ScanMountGoat/Smush-Material-Research/README.md

 ## Shader Binaries
 Extracts the shader binaries from the .nushdb files since each file contains multiple shaders.
-`cargo run --release -- shader_binaries </render/shader/bin folder> <binary export folder>`

-For just outputting the program byte code, add the `--code` flag.
-This is necessary for analyzing the shader assembly or decompiling.
-In some cases, it may be necessary to manually strip the 80 (0x50) byte header from each file before dissassembling.
-The header should not be removed when decompiling with Ryujinx.ShaderTools.
-`cargo run --release -- shader-binaries --code </render/shader/bin folder> <binary export folder>`
+`cargo run --release -- shader-binaries </render/shader/bin folder> <binary export folder>`

-## Decompiled Shaders - WIP
+## Decompiled Shaders
 The shaders can be decompiled using Ryujinx's ShaderTools.
-Make sure to export the binaries with the `--code` flag.
-`python batch_decompile_shaders.py <ShaderTools.exe> <binary export folder> <export folder>`
+`cargo run --release -- shader-binaries <binary export folder> <export folder> <ShaderTools.exe> `

 ## Annotated Decompiled Shaders
 Replaces input and output attributes, textures, and uniforms in the decompiled shaders using variable names from the nushdb metadata.
 See [shaders](https://github.com/ScanMountGoat/Smush-Material-Research/blob/master/Shaders.md) for details.
 The start of the main function contains declarations for uniform parameters.
 Not all parameters are used in the actual code.